-60 Points - A benchmark assessment of the market and competitive landscape and suggested pricing models for access to the conduit system will be included in the solicitation.
+60 Points - Bidders must provide conduit lease rates if not already provided in the first phase.
 Bidders will be assigned points in this category based on the following criteria: 0 points for coming in at the Benchmark Rate or higher.
 20 Points for a 5% discount, 40 Points for a 10% discount, and 60 Points for a 15% discount.

-The "benchmark" rate will be set at a level to encourage proposals that are below current available commercial rates for similar services.
+The "Benchmark Rate" will be set at a level to encourage proposals that are below current available commercial rates for similar services.
+Bidders' rates will be compared to the Benchmark Rate using the "Benchmark" basket of lease commitments.